esovetkin/jbs/docs/help_do.md

 ## Example 5: Useful JUBE variables inside `do`

-All of these are documented in the JUBE glossary linked above.
+All of the following are documented in the JUBE glossary linked above.

 ```jbs
 do inspect